-This Agreement shall be effective as of May 1, 2010 and shall remain in force and effect until April 30, 2014.
+This Agreement shall be effective as of May 1, 2014 and shall remain in force and effect until April 30, 2018.
 It shall be automatically renewed from year to year thereafter unless either party shall notify the other in writing at least sixty (60) days prior to the anniversary date and not earlier than one hundred twenty (120) days that it desires to modify this Agreement.
 In the event that such notice is given, negotiations shall begin no later than sixty (60) days prior to the anniversary date.
 In the event that either party desires to terminate this Agreement, then the benefits as described herein shall remain in full force and effect with no diminution up to and until a new collective bargaining agreement shall be executed, and the party wishing to terminate shall give notice at least ninety (90) days prior to the expiration date hereof and not earlier than one hundred twenty (120) days.

-Executed thisday of President and Village Board of Trustees and rat , 2010 , after receiving official approval by the ification by the Chapter's membership.
-ORIGINAL EXECUTED CONTRACTS ON FILE WITH THE VILLAGE AND THE UNION METROPOLITAN ALLIANCE OF POLICE, ALGONQUIN CHAPTER 183 VILLAGE OF ALGONQUIN JOSEPH ANDALINA, President M.A.P.
-Village Manager President, Algonquin Civilians Chapter #183 Village Clerk
+Executed this day of , 2014, after receiving official approval by the President and Village Board of Trustees and ratification by the Chapter's membership.

+ORIGINAL EXECUTED CONTRACTS ON FILE WITH THE VILLAGE AND THE UNION

+METROPOLITAN ALLIANCE OF POLICE, ALGONQUIN CHAPTER 183 VILLAGE OF ALGONQUIN

+JOSEPH ANDALINA, President M.A.P.
+Village Manager

+President, Algonquin Civilians Chapter #183 Village Clerk